Agent: Julian Alexander

 been the subject of two major documentary films: Your Life in their Hands (BBC 2003) which won the Royal Television Society Gold Medal and The English Surgeon

 (2009) which won an Emmy.
 He was made a CBE by HM the Queen in 2010.

-Do No Harm is a powerful and gripping memoir which reveals what it is to play god in the face of the life-and-death decisions a neurosurgeon encounters daily.
+Do No Harm (Weidenfeld and Nicolson, 2014) is a powerful and gripping memoir which reveals what it is to play god in the face of the life-and-death decisions a neurosurgeon encounters daily.
 Clever, shocking and brutally candid, Henry Marsh never shirks the difficult questions be they moral, philosophical, ethical or emotional.
 Above all this is a book about the moving personal dilemmas that lie behind every operation he performs, and his encounters with patients whose lives are balanced on a knife's edge.

-In his latest book, Admissions (W&N) Henry reflects upon what forty years spent handling the human brain has taught him.
+In his latest book, Admissions (Weidenfeld and Nicolson, 2017) Henry reflects upon what forty years spent handling the human brain has taught him.
 He explores the difficulties of a profession that deals in probabilities rather than certainties, and where the overwhelming urge to prolong life can come at a tragic cost for both patients and for those who love them.
 In this searing, provocative, and deeply personal memoir Henry, moving between encounters with patients in his London hospital to those he treats in the more extreme circumstances of his work in Nepal and Ukraine, faces up to the overwhelming burden of responsibility that can come with trying to reduce human suffering and develops a fresh understanding of what matters to us all in the end.